Skip to main content

 View our web page on natural disaster site remediation projects for further information covering all sites across the Central Coast.

 • Two sections of the road embankment on Wisemans Ferry Road at Gunderman were severely damaged by weather events in 2012.
-The natural disaster flooding and storm events of 2021-22 further impacted Wisemans Ferry Road creating widespread damage to the road pavement and embankments, with landslides and rockfalls occurring at multiple locations at multiple sites through Spencer, Gunderman and Greengrove.
+The natural disaster flooding and storm events of 2021-22 further impacted Wisemans Ferry Road, exacerbating damage at the two existing sites, as well as creating widespread additional damage to the road pavement and embankments, with landslides and rockfalls occurring at multiple locations at through Spencer, Gunderman and Greengrove.

 Immediate emergency works were undertaken by Council to reinstate road access and ensure safe use of the road.
-Signage and barriers were put in place at some sections with reduced speed limits, and one section (approx. 10km west of Spencer) requires full road closures during heavy rain events due to slope instability and driver safety.
+Signage and barriers were put in place at some sections, with reduced speed limits and the narrowing of the road to a single lane.
+One section (approx. 10km west of Spencer) required full road closures during heavy rain events due to slope instability and driver safety.

-Since this time, we have completed remediation work at several sites (including road pavement works totalling 10km and the construction of a drainage culvert) and continued to work with geotechnical and engineering consultants to accurately determine the extent of more permanent works along Wisemans Ferry Road.
+Since this time, Council have completed remediation work at several sites and undertaken road pavement works totalling 7km.
+Council have continued to work with specialist geotechnical and engineering consultants to develop stabilisation solutions to the multiple failures along Wisemans Ferry Road.
 This investigative work has enabled Council to proactively apply for the significant grant funding required to proceed with the specialist design and construction of more permanent works to restore and improve the road infrastructure to better withstand severe weather events and natural disasters.

 • A significant amount of funding is required to fully restore and improve resilience of the road infrastructure on Wisemans Ferry Road.

-We have been working closely with the Australian and NSW Governments through Transport of NSW to secure funding, and have submitted applications as part of the Disaster Recovery Funding Arrangements (DRFA) programs:
+Council has worked closely with the Australian and NSW Governments through Transport of NSW to secure the required funding as part of the Disaster Recovery Funding Arrangements (DRFA) programs.

-• Essential Public Asset Reconstruction Works (EPAR) to restore the road to its pre-disaster function
+• Funding under the Essential Public Asset Reconstruction Works (EPAR) to carry out repairs and restore the road to its pre-disaster function.

-• Regional Roads and Transport Recovery Program (RRTRP) which includes betterment funding to make the road more resilient to future natural disasters
+• Funding under Regional Roads and Transport Recovery Program (RRTRP) to make the road more resilient to future natural disaster damage.

-A section of Wisemans Ferry Road (approx. 10km west of Spencer) was severely impacted by landslips and has ongoing instability with a higher risk of further impacts during significant rainfall.
+• A section of Wisemans Ferry Road (approx. 10km west of Spencer) was severely impacted by landslips and had ongoing instability with a higher risk of further impacts during significant rainfall (more than 30mm of rain occurs in a 24hr period as per geotechnical expert advice).

 map with sections marked on road